exposit/katamoiran/_posts/2016-11-26-slay-with-me-ap.md

 <a name="relevantstuff">

 Back on topic, which is... oh, right, S\lay w/Me.
-It was written to put sex and nudity back in the GM's toolbox -- to elevate "will I have sex with this person" to the same level of conflict and drama and tension as "will I hit them with my sword" which is, frankly, *awesome*.
+It was written to put sex (and by extension nudity, not that they're the same thing) back in the GM's toolbox -- to elevate "will I have sex with this person" to the same level of conflict and drama and tension as "will I hit them with my sword" which is, frankly, *awesome*.

 It encourage sex between your character and the GM's, who may or may not be a monster, while a monster tries to kill you.
 It telegraphs this from the first page, which features a monster and a lover ("the lover is willing").
 But having sex is not required; you get mechanical benefits if you sleep with or don't sleep with the lover -- you just have to face the decision and make it one way or the other.